openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

     }
 ```

-At the start of the function the S3 credentials are read and the name of the bucket is passed in using an env variable.
+At the start of the function the S3 credentials are read, and the name of the bucket is passed in using an env variable.
 Make sure the correct secrets and env variables are added to the `stack.yaml` configuration for each function.

 ```yaml
 functions: